keithrbennett/rexe/README.md

 ### 'self' as Default Source Code

-To make `rexe` even more concise, you do not need to specify any source code when you want that source code to be `self`.
+To make Rexe even more concise, you do not need to specify any source code when you want that source code to be `self`.
 This would be the case for simple format conversions, such as the following JSON to YAML conversion of the currency coversion rates: